Xakkusu/hangman-game/README.md

 ### How To Play?
 ![How To Play Section Image](docs/features/how-to-play-feature.png)
 - If the user chooses option 2, the terminal will be cleared and the instructions with how this game will be played are displayed.
-- To, again, leave a more visually pleasing for the user the instructions are bordered by [ASCII-Art](https://www.asciiart.eu/art-and-design/borders) that should look familiar to a scroll.
+- To, again, be more visually pleasing to the user the instructions are bordered by [ASCII-Art](https://www.asciiart.eu/art-and-design/borders) that should look similar to a scroll.
 - Below the instructions the user can once again choose to return to the main menu or exit the program with a "bye bye..." statement.

 #### How To Play - Input Validation